 The secondary index feature allows you to query data based on the primary key of a data table and the index columns of the secondary index that is created for the table.
-This speeds up data queries.
+This accelerates data queries.
 When you create a secondary index, you can set index columns or attribute columns of the secondary index to the predefined columns that you specified for the table for which you want to create the secondary index.
 After you create a secondary index, you can use the secondary index to query data.

 Prerequisites